P. C. George

-P. C. George (born 28 August 1951), in full Plathottathil Chacko George, is an Indian politician.
-George is a seven-time and ex Member of the Legislative Assembly (M.L.A.) of the Poonjar constituency in the Kottayam district of Kerala state (1982 to 1987) and (1996 to 2021).
+Plathottathil Chacko George (born 28 August 1951) is an Indian politician and member of the Bharatiya Janata Party.
+George is a seven-time former MLA of the Poonjar constituency in the Kottayam district of Kerala state (1982–87) and (1996-2021).
 He was in the Kerala Legislative Assembly for 33 years.
-After the legislative election 2016, he created his own party named as Kerala Janapaksham (Secular).
-Formerly, he was the member of political parties like Kerala Congress, Kerala Congress (Joseph), Kerala Congress (Mani) and Kerala Congress (Secular).
+After the legislative election in 2016, he created his own party named as Kerala Janapaksham (Secular).
+Formerly, he was the member of political parties like KC, KC(J), KC(M) and KC(S).
+Prior to the 2024 Indian general election, his party Kerala Janapaksham (Secular) merged with the BJP.